-Iceland might not be your first thought for a family holiday but when you really stop to take a look, you’ll see that Iceland offers everything that a family could wish for from relaxation and adventure, to science and nature or history and culture.
+Iceland might not be your first thought for a family holiday but when you really stop to take a look, you’ll see that Iceland offers everything that a family could wish for from relaxation and adventure to science and nature or history and culture.
 The question you really need to ask is whether you’ll be able to fit it all into just one trip or will you be left wanting more?

 Do you need any more reasons to visit Iceland than the prospect of witnessing the Aurora Borealis?
 As the Summer season draws to a close in Reykjavik the Northern Lights begin the most beautiful natural light show on Earth.
 Take your adventures a little further East or West of the Capital and you will find the big open spaces and zero sodium glare offer up the perfect viewing conditions.

 This prehistoric volcano last erupted over 4000 years ago and is the ONLY volcano in the world that you can actually go inside.
-Be prepared for a 120m decent into the mouth of the volcano and takes 7 minutes to reach the volcano crater floor.
+Be prepared for a 120m descent into the mouth of the volcano and takes 7 minutes to reach the volcano crater floor.
 Inside you will pass the multi-coloured walls which have been splattered with sulphur.

 Note: This is only open to children aged 12 and over.
 The tour lasts 4-5hrs and includes travel and lunch.